jfnavarro/myVCF/README.md

 in to the application.
 The tool can be deployed either locally or in a dedicated server (See deployment).

-### Acknoledgements
+### Acknowledgement

 This tool is a modified version of the code present in [http://github.com/apietrelli/myVCF/](http://github.com/apietrelli/myVCF/)

 ### Requirements

 The tool requires well formed VCF files that have been annotated with either Annover, VEP or snpEff.
-If multiple samples are available it is recommended to merge them into a single VCF file.
+If multiple samples are available, it is recommended to merge them into a single VCF file.
 The tool will recognize the different samples and add them as different columns.